rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

    integer
    underscore character

-Integer literals are of literal types that match the literals.
-If an operator is applied to a literal, then the literal type is replaced for the following
+Integer literals are of integer types that match literals as follows:
-types:

 - ``int`` if the literal value can be represented by a 32-bit number; or
 - ``long`` otherwise.

-In variable and constant declarations, an integer literal can be implicitly converted to another numeric type or type ``char`` (see :ref:`Type Compatibility with Initializer`).
+An integer literal in variable and constant declarations can be implicitly converted to another numeric type or type ``char`` (see :ref:`Type Compatibility with Initializer`).
 An explicit cast must be used elsewhere (see :ref:`Cast Expressions`).

-A :index:`compile-time error` occurs if a value of an integer literal is too large for the values of type ``long``.
+A :index:`compile-time error` occurs if an integer literal value is too large for the values of type ``long``.

 .. index::